Treasury sanctions Iran after ballistic missile launch

 Washington (CNN)President Donald Trump's administration enacted new sanctions on Iran Friday, the first concrete action after the White House put Tehran "on notice" this week.

-The Treasury Department said it was sanctioning individuals and companies connected to Iran's ballistic missile program and those providing support to Iran's Islamic Revolutionary Guard Corps' Qods Force.
+The Treasury Department said it was applying sanctions on 25 individuals and companies connected to Iran's ballistic missile program and those providing support to Iran's Islamic Revolutionary Guard Corps' Qods Force.
+That included three separate networks linked to supporting the missile program, which the US opposes.

 The moves come as punishment for the country's test launch of a ballistic missile last weekend.
-National Security Adviser Michael Flynn said the move was "provocative" and in defiance of a United Nations Security Council resolution.
+National Security Adviser Michael Flynn said the move was "provocative" and in defiance of a United Nations Security Council resolution that bars Iran from taking steps on a ballistic missile program capable of launching nuclear weapons.

-The new sanctions are designed not to violate the Iran nuclear deal, which the US and five other world powers signed with Tehran during Obama's tenure.
+The new sanctions are designed not to impede upon the Iran nuclear deal, which the US and five other world powers signed with Tehran during President Barack Obama's tenure.
 That plan allowed for the lifting of major sanctions against Iran in exchange for a curtailment of its nuclear program.

+Administration officials said Friday the new round of sanctions does not affect any individual or firm that had sanctions lifted as part of the nuclear accord.
+The officials said that new deals between US companies and Iran, like an agreement with Boeing for a new fleet of jets, were not likely to be affected by the sanctions.

+The detailed announcement from the Treasury Department on Friday reflected months of work, US officials said, dating to before Trump took office.

+"Treasury has likely been working on these Iran sanctions for months," said a congressional aide.
+US officials said the deliberative process was "totally normal," despite the new administration still filling key national security roles.

-But they do represent the first concrete step in what the Trump administration has vowed will be a more aggressive approach to Iran.
+Friday's announcement represents the first concrete step in what the Trump administration has vowed will be a more aggressive approach to Iran.

 Trump on Thursday refused to rule out military action against Iran, saying that "nothing is off the table" when it comes to confronting destabilizing behavior from the country.
 While Obama also refused to rule out military action, Trump's rhetoric reflects a scaled-up posture.